QuantEcon/lecture-jax/lectures/inventory_ssd.md

     cv = jnp.sum(_tmp*Q[i_z])
     return reward + z * cv
 ```

+We need to vectorize this function so that we can use it efficiently in JAX.

+We apply a sequence of `vmap` operations to vectorize appropriately in each
+argument.

 ```{code-cell} ipython3
 B_vec_a = jax.vmap(B, in_axes=(None, None, 0, None, None))